Society for the History of Astronomy: The Antiquarian Astronomer

 The society publishes annually a refereed journal called The Antiquarian Astronomer containing new research into the history of astronomy, particularly articles written by members.
 Published papers have discussed activities in major observatories, scientific research by individuals of particular note, scientific instrument makers, and the activities of prominent amateur astronomers.

-The first issue appeared in 2004, and issue 10 was published in 2016.
-Back issues are indexed in the SAO/NASA Astrophysics Data System (ADS), and the ADS contains scans of all articles published during the period 2004–2016.
+The first issue appeared in 2004.
+Back issues are available through the SAO/NASA Astrophysics Data System (ADS).
 Its current editor is Ian Ridpath.

 Society for the History of Astronomy Bulletin

 The society publishes an bi-annual Bulletin containing news relating to the study of the history of astronomy and the organisation's activities.
 The Bulletin also includes short research articles and notes by members.
 It was previously called News (editions 1–4, 2002–2004) and Newsletter (editions 5–17, 2004–2008).
 Articles are indexed in the SAO/NASA Astrophysics Data System but scans are not currently available.
-Digital versions are available online for some editions.
-The current editors are Carolyn Kennett and Len Adam.
+Digital versions are available online.